uriweb/uri-modern-home/README.md

 URI Modern Home is a WordPress theme designed for the University of Rhode Island homepage site.
 It is a child theme of URI Modern.

-## What's new in 1.3.3
+## What's new in 1.4.0

-URI Modern Home 1.3.3 is a bug fix release.
+URI Modern Home 1.4.0 is a minor release coincinding with the release of the Why Hip-Hop Matters feature story series.

-* Adds compatibility with 404 page enhancements in [URI Modern v1.2](https://github.com/uriweb/uri-modern/releases/tag/1.2.0)
-* Adds development tool support for feature story assets
+* Adds styles and assets for the Why Hip-Hop Matters feature story series
-* Updates devDependencies
+* Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/30/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern-home/pull/33/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-home/issues).

 ## How do I get set up?